 Consistent with last year’s findings, fewer investors plan to increase their allocations to hedge funds.
 Of those surveyed, 15% of investors note they are more likely to decrease allocations in the next three years versus 11% of investors who indicate they plan to increase allocations.
 However, the vast majority (74%) of investors still expect to keep their hedge fund allocations flat.

 Alternative investments are also continuing to spur competition, with 40% of investors now saying they plan to shift hedge fund assets to alternative asset classes and 20% saying they will begin using non-traditional hedge fund products for the first time.
 In particular, private equity is experiencing a dramatic shift in demand, as three-quarters (76%) of investors currently allocate or plan to allocate funds to this alternative asset class in the next two years.

-To attract and retain investors, the survey reveals, over half of managers now offer separately managed accounts (56%) and funds with customised fees and liquidity terms (52%), and two-thirds of managers have adopted or are considering non-traditional fee structures for growth (66%).
+To attract and retain investors, the survey reveals, more than half of managers now offer separately managed accounts (56%) and funds with customized fees and liquidity terms (52%), and two-thirds of managers have adopted or are considering non-traditional fee structures for growth (66%).
 The largest hedge fund managers have been able to keep momentum, making the largest investments in non-traditional product development.